opalj/opal/src/site/tutorial/FixedPointAnalyses.md

 }
 ```
 We need to keep track of the information we already have about the immutability of our class, and as we are implementing an optimistic analysis, we initially assume it might be transitively immutable.
 Additionally, we will need to keep track of some dependencies.
-Dependecies are of type [`EOptionP`](/library/api/SNAPSHOT/org/opalj/fpcf/EOptionP.html), i.e., a pair of some entity with, optionally, some property that entity has.
+Dependencies are of type [`EOptionP`](/library/api/SNAPSHOT/org/opalj/fpcf/EOptionP.html), i.e., a pair of some entity with, optionally, some property that entity has.
 We store them in a map with the entity as the key in order to be able to access them easily.

 Now it is time to gather the information we need.